What is sleep apnoea?

 How are snoring and sleep apnoea related?

 When a patient regularly snores it partially blocks your airway but doesn’t cause any significant breathing problems.
-Sleep apnoea snoring is the result of a partial or full obstruction of the airway and severely restrict or stop breathing which starving your body of oxygen.
+Sleep apnoea snoring is the result of a partial or full obstruction of the airway and severely restricts or stops breathing which starving your body of oxygen.

 If you are suffering any of the above symptoms or know someone who is, schedule a consultation with our experienced dentists today to see how we can help you.